adap/flower/doc/source/docker/tutorial-quickstart-docker-compose.rst

 Step 8: Persisting the SuperLink State and Enabling TLS
 -------------------------------------------------------

-To persist the SuperLink state and enable TLS, you need to make a small change in the ``with-state.yml``
+To run Flower with persisted SuperLink state and enabled TLS, a slight change in the ``with-state.yml`` file is required:
-file:

 #.
 Comment out line 3 and uncomment line 4: